March Is Hard...=0( Not a Good Month

 also, send out an email about the Outlet if you can.
 I got several orders the one month that I needed to make up about $100 in sales.
 I didn't get ALL outlet orders from it, but folks went to the outlet and bought a few other things.

-4. How can I stay motivated and productive during March?
+How can I stay motivated during a slow month like March?

 Similar Pampered Chef Threads